 Charles Stewart Mott's central belief in the partnership of humanity was the basis upon which the Foundation was established.
 While this remains the guiding principle of its grantmaking, the Foundation has refined and broadened its grantmaking over time to reflect changing national and world conditions.

-Through its programs of Civil Society, Environment, Flint Area and Pathways Out to Opportunity, and their more specific program areas, the Foundation seeks to fulfill its mission of supporting efforts that promote a just, equitable and sustainable society.
+Through its programs of Civil Society, Environment, Flint Area and Education, and their more specific program areas, the Foundation seeks to fulfill its mission of supporting efforts that promote a just, equitable and sustainable society.

 Inherent in all grantmaking is the desire to enhance the capacity of individuals, families or institutions at the local level and beyond.
 The Foundation hopes that its collective work in any program area will lead toward systemic change.

 Fundamental to all Mott grantmaking are certain values:

 - Nurturing strong, self-reliant individuals with expanded capacity for accomplishment.